utkusen/promptmap/README.md

 7. Filtering by Severity Level

-Each rule in promptmap has a severity level (low, medium, or high) indicating its potential impact.
+Each rule in promptmap2 has a severity level (low, medium, or high) indicating its potential impact.
 You can filter rules based on their severity to focus on specific risk levels.

 ```bash
 # Run only high severity rules